I Skipped Steaming My Natural Hair For Years & I Paid The Price

 Is hair steaming an underestimated part of Black hair care?

-Right now in the Black hair care space, there are many prevalent conversations about moisture (read: water) and how we can and should ensure our hair and scalps receive enough of it to stop common issues such as breakage, clogged hair follicles, and dry scalp.
+Right now in the Black hair care space, there are many prevalent conversations about moisture (read: water) and how we can and should ensure our hair and scalps receive enough of it to stop common issues such as breakage, clogged hair follicles and dry scalp.
 For many hair experts and trichologists, it’s meant reiterating the importance of regular hair washing (in and out of protective hair styling) and divesting from just using hair oils to achieve shiny, healthy hair (a contentious topic in itself).
-This very discussion has seen the formulation of far more Black hair products and Black hair salons that promote scalp care (my current favorite is by British brand This Hair Of Mine’s Scalp serum) and the necessity of hair health rather than just hair styling.
+This very discussion has seen the formulation of far more Black hair products and Black hair salons that promote scalp care (my current favourite is This Hair Of Mine’s Scalp serum - £46) and the necessity of hair health rather than just hair styling.
 So where does hair steaming come into all of this?

-“The emphasis never seems to be on our scalp when it comes to [Black hair care] — yet the scalp is where we experience most trauma and continue to see stress and abuse at the crown,” explained Black British hair entrepreneur Judy Koloko over Zoom.
-Koloko is in the process of introducing a new salon The Steam Bar to UK department stores in early 2024, with plans to expand to the US.
+“The emphasis never seems to be on our scalp when it comes to [Black hair care] — yet the scalp is where we experience most trauma and continue to see stress and abuse at the crown,” explained Black hair entrepreneur Judy Koloko over Zoom.
+Koloko is in the process of introducing a new salon The Steam Bar to Selfridges department stores in early 2024.
 The upcoming salon will focus on the art of hair steaming and scalp care for afro-textured hair.
 “You will be met by the ‘Steam Queens’, these are the fantastic women who will work in the salon,” Koloko described.
 “They will be trained in the physiology of textured and natural hair by a trichologist who is a director at the College of Trichology.
-He's put together a bespoke training program for our steam queens, they will have real knowledge and insight on what's going on with the crown in the scalp of our community.”
+He's put together a bespoke training programme for our steam queens, they will have real knowledge and insight on what's going on with the crown in the scalp of our community.”
 As part of the salon’s pending launch, she’s introduced a range of premium hair products also named The Steam Bar that promote scalp health.
 “I [always] felt my scalp felt great after [steaming],” said Koloko.
-“I felt that I was looking after my scalp and honoring my crown.
+“I felt that I was looking after my scalp and honouring my crown.
 Whether you're doing it in a hair salon, when you sit under the contraction, or you do it at home you have to be present.”

 AdvertisementADVERTISEMENT